videosdk-live/videosdk-docs/flutter_docs/guide/video-and-audio-calling-api-sdk/quick-start.md

 # Quick Start

-VideoSDK enables opportunity to integrate video & audio calling to Web, Android, IOS applications. it provides Programmable SDKs and REST APIs to build up scalable video conferencing applications.
+VideoSDK enables the opportunity to integrate video & audio calling to Web, Android, IOS applications. it provides Programmable SDKs and REST APIs to build scalable video conferencing applications.

 This guide will get you running with the VideoSDK video & audio calling in minutes.

 ## Sample Project

-These quick start will help you integrate some of the basic functionalities that VideoSDK provides.
+This quick start will help you integrate some of the basic functionalities that VideoSDK provides.
 You can check out the complete source code for this guide [here](https://github.com/videosdk-live/videosdk-rtc-flutter-sdk-example).
 Once you are done with the tutorial given below your app should look like this.

 ![VideoSDK Flutter Quick Start Join Screen](/img/quick-start/flutter-join-screen.jpg) ![VideoSDK Flutter Quick Start Meeting Screen](/img/quick-start/flutter-meeting-screen.jpg)